 You’ve narrowed down your egg donor search, finding the perfect egg donor who has all the characteristics you’ve been looking for.
-Then you realize there are many other aspects to consider, such as the donor’s blood type, and wonder if you need to factor that into your decision-making.
+Then you realize there are many other aspects to consider, such as the egg donor’s blood type, and wonder if you need to factor that into your decision-making.
 Does the egg donor’s blood type matter?
 Interestingly, the answer is no. The donor blood type does not impact the outcome of the IVF cycle or the health of the child.
 One less decision for you to worry about!

-“The donor blood type does not impact the outcome of the IVF cycle or the health of the child.”
+“The egg donor blood type does not impact the outcome of the IVF cycle or the health of the child.”

 Similar to donor egg blood type, the blood type of the donor embryo does not affect the outcome of the cycle.
 However, in the less common situations where the recipient mother’s blood type is Rh negative and the embryo’s blood type is Rh positive, the obstetrician will administer a RhoGAM shot to the recipient mother.
 RhoGAM prevents the Rh-negative mother from making antibodies during her pregnancy.

 We understand that this is a personal decision that may be influenced by religious and cultural factors among others.
-Ultimately, we respect that intended parents will make the decision that is right for their family.
+Ultimately, we respect that the intended parents will make the decision that is right for their family.

 The Donor Nexus egg donor database features healthy egg donors who are available to be matched with intended parents!
 If the egg donor’s blood type is known, it will be listed in their profile.